c2is/Walker/README.md

 Walker
 ======

-A simple wrapper around Goutte to crawl a website
+A simple wrapper around Goutte to crawl an entire website

 ## Usage :
 In your composer.json, add Walker repository and tis call into "require" block :